I couldn't have asked for a better gift: Sarfaraz Khan

-U-19 World Cup star thrilled at Mumbai call-up for Hazare Trophy on return from Dubai
+U-19 World Cup star Sarfaraz Khan is more than thrilled at his Mumbai call-up for Vijay Hazare Trophy on return from Dubai; says he always dreamt or representing Mumbai at senior-level

 There were a couple of surprises in store for Sarfaraz Khan, who returned from Dubai yesterday after taking part in the ICC U-19 World Cup where India finished fifth.